jimmikristensen/captchaimg/README.md

 ### Step 2: Create a PHP file for the image.

-Create a PHP file that includes the captchaimg.class.php file, create a new instance of the CaptchaImg class and set your configuration.
+Create a PHP, in this case demo.php, file that includes the captchaimg.class.php file, create a new instance of the CaptchaImg class and set your configuration.
 The simplest form looks like below:

 ``` php
 <?php